 The district makes available to students an insurance program each fall at a nominal fee.
 This plan covers accidents to and from school as well as activities taking place during school hours.
-For more information, please visit the UDA website.
+For more information, contact the District Office.

 HARASSMENT